jeffreykegler/hoonlint/misc/whitespace.md

 it matches syntactically;
 then the two sets of lines would cross each other.

-Only one kind of terminator should appear in a criss-cross line, and only terminators, gaps and parts of gaps should be in a criss-cross line.
+Only one kind of terminator should appear in a criss-cross line.
+Every character in a criss-cross line should be part of a terminator, or part of a gap.

 ## 1-jogging hoons